-There is an end of year exam in Year 7 and Year 8.
+Students sit an end of year exam in Years 7, 8 and 9, with end of topic tests through the year.
 Practical skills are assessed throughout the year, with some work taking the form of more extensive lab reports, which combine multiple skills, including practical work and written communication.

-In Year 9 students begin studying for their GCSEs.
-From September 2015 this will be for the new science GCSEs (to be assessed in 2018).
-There will be an exam on the GCSE work studied at the end of Year 9.
+In Year 9 students begin studying for their GCSEs which are assessed at the end of Year 11.

 Key Stage 4